 The pumping system on all the instruments is a high quality single piston pump with a built in pulse damper.
 A two-stage injection valve with a 20µl loop is standard.

 Pump flow rates are from 0.01ml/min to 10ml/min.
 The BLC-10 HPLC has a very sensitive, and stable filter photometer for routine assays at the most common wavelengths.
 The BLC-10 comes equipped with a 254nm fixed wavelength filter photometer.
 280, 365, 420, 505, or 540nm filters are also available.
 The BLC-10 comes complete with a column, fittings, a pump and injector hardware for instant setup and analyses.
-The BLC-10 can be changed to a different wavelength with the purchase of a filter & source kit.

 - Narrow bandwidth - 8nm